 Welcome!

 My name is Taylor Moore.
 I'm an award-winning multimedia journalist.
-I currently work as a On-Camera News Reporter for Biohack Yourself Media, reporting on the latest health, wellness and biohacking news, and as an Editorial Assistant for Builder.Media, writing multiple feature-length stories on tight deadlines for the national B2B homebuilding magazine publication.
+I currently work as a On-Camera News Reporter for Biohack Yourself Media and as Assistant Editor for Peninsula Publishing.

 I graduated Summa Cum Laude from the University of La Verne and have interned for Chino's news network, Chino-3 T.V.
 I previously led my campus news outlets as Editor-in-Chief of the Campus Times Newspaper, worked as an on-air radio personality for 107.9 LeoFM and was an anchor/reporter for the University's broadcast network, Foothill Community News.
 I was awarded Best General News Reporting in spring 2023.
 My short documentary, "You are NOT your size," won an award in 2024.